zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-01-23-E5-Deep-Dive-ACR-RNA-DNA-Extractions-2023-01-23.md

 ## Next steps

 While the concentration of all samples looks good, the DNA and RNA both appear to be highly degraded on the gel.
 I will run them on the tapestation to try to better understand what is going on.
 Data (including Kristina's original extraction data) are [here](https://docs.google.com/spreadsheets/d/1YQW_eSrx8G3aRED1sNt-cNuIOLqd7TfiNCBkCvEfwOU/edit?usp=sharing) (email me for access or request access at the link).

+After running on the tapestation, the RNA appear severely degraded.
+We will reassess if we can utilize other samples that may not have thawed in transit.
+We could also try adjusting the homogenization technique and try immediately bead beating in DNA/RNA shield after clipping.